DaveYan22/BestCountryForDataPeople/README.md

 # BestCountryForDataPeople

-The purpose is to find out which country is best for data scientist to live in
+The purpose is to test salaries between years, type of work (remote or onsite) and between the countries.
+All this with the help of hypothesis testing